douira/chess-uni/README.md

 # Schach

-Software Engineering project in the course CS2301 SoSe 2020 at Universität zu Lübeck.
-Apart from myself two other students contributed to the code and documentation.
-Documentation PDFs can be found here at the root of the repository.
+Software engineering project for the course CS2301 SoSe 2020 at Universität zu Lübeck.
+Apart from myself, two other students contributed to the code and documentation.
+Documentation PDFs can be found in the `docs` folder.

+Compile the project with `mvn clean compile javafx:jlink` and run with `./target/schach/bin/schach`.
+The program accepts some command lines flags.
+See the user manual documents for more information.
+Code analysis and test reports can be either run through maven or the `fullReport.sh`, `testReport.sh` or `analysisReport.sh` scripts.

 ## Imports